-a.
+- a.
 Native grass lawn.
 Few Colorado native grasses will achieve a traditional lawn-like look.
 Buffalograss may be the best option, but is best suited to elevations below 6,800 feet.
 It does not grow well on very sandy or gravelly soils.
-Allowing the grass to grow taller than a traditional lawn periodically will allow for greater grass type choices.
-Choose a single species or the buffalograss/blue grama grass mix for a more uniform appearance.
+Allowing the grass to grow taller than a traditional lawn inbetween mowings will allow for greater grass type choices.
+Choose a single species or the buffalograss/blue grama grass mix for a more uniform appearance. - b.

-b.
 Maximizing ecological function.
 Support wildlife, birds, and pollinators with Colorado-friendly native grasses.
 Include a variety of grasses by using a mixture of species to add Colorado-style beauty, color and texture.
 The native prairie mix or a customized native grass mix are good options.
 Preserve seedheads for winter interest by not mowing in fall.
 Taller grass species like little bluestem, big bluestem, switchgrass can be included in a mix for more ecological value.
-Add wildflowers or shrubs (potted plants or seeds) at time of grass seeding to benefit pollinators if broadleaf herbicides will not be broadcast across the site.
+Add wildflowers or shrubs (potted plants or seeds) at time of grass seeding to benefit pollinators if broadleaf herbicides will not be broadcast across the site. - c.

-c.
 Pathways.
 If mowing along pathways will be continual, consider seeding with only a short grass, like buffalograss, three to six feet on either side the pathway in the "beauty band."
-Seed taller grasses beyond the "beauty band" zone.
-Continual mowing of taller grasses close to pathways will cause them to turn brown, stop growing, and be more prone to weed invasion.
+Taller grasses can be seeded beyond the "beauty band" zone.
+Continual mowing of taller grasses close to pathways will cause them to turn brown, stop growing, and be more prone to weed invasion. - d.

-d.
 "Naturalized" Low-input Kentucky Bluegrass with infrequent watering, mowing, and fertilizing can result in a low to moderate turf quality that mimics a native grass area.
 Seedheads can give the area a "natural" appearance.
 By changing the management practices, it may be possible to achieve the project objectives without changing the grass type.
+This option is worth testing before a grass conversion especially if near-term cost reduction is the primary goal.